Skip to content

 4. Improve your CRS score:

 Candidates in the Express Entry pool who have not yet been selected are able to improve their profile and score.
 They can do this by submitting new and updated information.
-Examples include: increased language proficiency scores, educational credentials assessments, adding additional foreign work experience or Canadian work experience, and/or obtaining a qualifying job offer or a provincial nomination.
+Examples include: increased language proficiency scores, educational credentials assessments, adding additional foreign work experience or Canadian work experience, and obtaining a provincial nomination.
 See our tips for improving your CRS score.

 5. Receive an Invitation to Apply (ITA):